 After decades of service spanning the military, missionary work in Guatemala and Central Texas groups like Meals on Wheels, Heroes Night Out and Rotary Club of Georgetown, students at Georgetown ISD couldn’t ask for a better mentor than George Lourigan.
 View George’s official Legend page, including video and photos from his presentation ceremony.

-Twice a week, George mentors students at multiple Georgetown ISD campuses, supporting their ambitions and guiding them toward improved conduct, both inside and outside of the classroom.
+Twice a week, George mentors students at multiple Georgetown ISD campuses.
+He supports their ambitions and guides them toward improved conduct, both inside and outside of the classroom.
 George extends his passion and dedication by not only mentoring on a one-to-one basis, but by volunteering above and beyond as a Mentor Ambassador, inspiring other mentors and providing support, advice, and words of wisdom.
 Lives like George’s, led by example, are looked up to not only by students, but by all of us.

-As a 2015 Legend, George is now eligible to participate in RecognizeGood’s Say Thanks Austin campaign, an annual event which presents the Austin area with a unique opportunity to say “thank you” to a group of remarkable individuals who contribute their time and talents to our community.
+As a 2015 Legend, George is now eligible to participate in RecognizeGood’s Say Thanks Austin campaign.
+This annual event presents the Austin area with the opportunity to say “thank you” to a group of remarkable individuals.
 The participant with the most Thank You votes receives a pay-it-forward donation of $10,000 to the nonprofit of their choice.